Prophet or charlatan: Who was artist Joseph Beuys? | DW | 12.05.2021

 Joseph Beuys pushed the boundaries of postwar art

 Social sculpture was designed to move art from the realm of object to concept that anyone could engage in.
-Developed in the 1970s, Beuys' guiding principle — "Every person is an artist" — states that we all hold a creative power that can change ourselves and the world.
-Through his work, he questioned the role of art in society.
+Developed in the 1970s, Beuys' guiding principle — "Every person is an artist" — states that all hold a creative power through which they can change themselves and the world.
 More than just objects created to be shown in a gallery, art for Beuys included thoughts, events and conversations.
 For Beuys, art was an act of participation.

 For this reason, Beuys once accepted hundreds of students into his Düsseldorf Academy class, causing him to be expelled as an art professor.